artsy/README/playbooks/deployments.md

 [Convection's .circleci/config.yml](https://github.com/artsy/convection/blob/master/.circleci/config.yml) for a complete example.

-We use [horizon](https://github.com/artsy/horizon/) to poll for the status of our deployments and visualize them as a dashboard.
-See [its instructions](https://github.com/artsy/horizon#adding-a-new-project) for defining a new project and configuring release pull requests to be opened [and optionally merged] automatically.
+We use [horizon](https://github.com/artsy/horizon/) to visualize the status of our deployments and automatically open and [usually] merge production release PRs.
+See [its instructions](https://github.com/artsy/horizon#adding-a-new-project) for defining a new project and configuring deployment steps, including Slack channels to notify prior to releases.

 If a project should _not_ be released for any reason (such as needing QA or known issues in staging), [create a deploy block](https://github.com/artsy/horizon#adding-a-deploy-block) to record the reason and timing.
 The [artsy/release](https://github.com/artsy/orbs/blob/master/src/release/release.yml) orb defines a `block` step that will respect any unresolved deploy blocks and cause release builds to short-circuit.

 If a project strays from these common practices, it's _especially_ important to document the correct process in its README.